Permutation-based tests for discontinuities in event studies: Theory

 This infeasible test, however, only plays an auxiliary role in our analysis, because our interest is on the feasible test $\hat{\phi}_{n}$ formed using the original $(Y_{n,i})_{i\in \mathcal{I}_{n}}$ data.
 Therefore, a key component of our theoretical argument in Theorem \ref{thm1} is to show that the feasible test for the original data inherits asymptotically the same rejection properties from the infeasible test.
 Conditions (ii) and (iii) in Assumption \ref{as:c} are introduced for this purpose.
-Specifically, condition (ii) requires the variable $U_{n,i}$ to be non-degenerate, in the sense that its conditional probability mass within any small $\left[ x-\eta ,x+\eta \right] $ interval is of order $O\left( \eta \right) $ in probability.\footnote{ Condition (ii) is satisfied if the conditional probability densities of $ U_{n,i}$, $n\geq 1$, exist and are uniformly bounded in probability.} Condition (iii) specifies the requisite approximation accuracy of the coupling variables.
-This condition can be verified under more primitive conditions pertaining to the smoothness of underlying processes and the growth behavior of $k_{n}$, as detailed in Section \ref{sec:t2}.\footnote{ In our applications, we can often verify condition (iii) with $\widetilde{Y} _{n,i}=Y_{n,i}$.
+Specifically, condition (ii) requires the variable $U_{n,i}$ to be non-degenerate, in the sense that its conditional probability mass within any small $\left[ x-\eta ,x+\eta \right] $ interval is of order $O\left( \eta \right) $ in probability.\footnote{ {Condition (ii) is satisfied if $ U_{n,i}$ has a conditional probability density that is uniformly bounded in probability.}} Condition (iii) specifies the requisite approximation accuracy of the coupling variables.
+We note that this condition is easier to hold when $k_n$ is smaller, because the joint coupling requirement would involve a smaller number of variables and the $o_p(k_n^{-2})$ error bound is easier to attain.
+This condition can be verified under more primitive conditions pertaining to the smoothness of underlying processes and {an upper bound on the growth rate of $k_{n}$}, as detailed in Section \ref{sec:t2}.\footnote{ In our applications, we can often verify condition (iii) with $\widetilde{Y} _{n,i}=Y_{n,i}$.
 Nonetheless, allowing $\widetilde{Y}_{n,i}\neq Y_{n,i}$ is useful when $Y_{n,i}$ is itself an estimator.
-For example, if $ (Y_{n,i})_{i\in \mathcal{I}_{n}}$ is a finite collection of estimators that converge jointly in distribution, then the coupling can be obtained via\ Skorokhod representation; see \cite{canaykamat2017} for an application of this type.}
+For example, if $ (Y_{n,i})_{i\in \mathcal{I}_{n}}$ is a finite collection of estimators that converge jointly in distribution, then the coupling required in Assumption \ref{as:c}(iii) can be obtained via Skorokhod representation.
+As such, the theory developed in \cite{canaykamat2017} can be cast in our framework with $\mathcal{G}_n$ being the trivial information set and $k_n$ being a fixed constant, although our anti-concentration condition in Assumption \ref{as:c}(ii) is slightly stronger than the continuity condition in \citet[Assumption 4.2]{canaykamat2017}.}

 \begin{theorem} Under Assumption \ref{as:c}, the following statements hold for the permutation test $\hat{\phi}_{n}$ described in Algorithm 1: